 Lead capture landing pages do best when they only ask for information from visitors as part of what can be considered a trade.
 Don’t just ask for their information and assume your product is a good enough reason on its own for them to give it.

-Instead, decide what kind of incentive you’re capable of offering.
+Instead, decide what kind of incentive you’re capable of offering on your lead gen site.
 Is there a discount you can give?
 A free trial?
 Access to an educational newsletter?
 Whatever it is, make sure it truly is a bonus to visitors and put it front and center on your site.

-Step 2: Write concise and engaging copy that speaks to your target audience
+Step 2: Write concise and engaging copy so your lead page speaks to your target audience

 This might seem like a no-brainer, but it’s something you’re going to want to pay close attention to.
-While your design and imagery will draw the eye and get your site visitors to pause on your page, it’s your copy that will reel them in.
+While your design and imagery will draw the eye and get your site visitors to pause on your landing page, leads will mainly come because of your copy.

 The words you use are especially crucial on a landing page because they are the means by which you’ll collect information from leads.
 Visitors to your site are much more likely to share the info you need if your copy is: